Food and mood: eating for wellbeing

 Your brain needs all the building blocks of protein – amino acids – to function at its peak.

-“Fatty fish, flaxseeds, walnuts, chia seeds are all great sources of omega-3s,” Dent says.
+“Fatty fish, flaxseeds, walnuts and chia seeds are all great sources of omega-3s,” Dent says.
 However, the best food for both healthy fats and amino acids is the humble egg.

 “Eggs are fabulous – they’re my superfood,” says Dent.
-“Not only do they contain all the essential amino acids, they’ve got all your healthy fats in the yolk.
-People who are just having the egg whites – not a great idea.
+“Not only do they contain all the essential amino acids; they’ve got all your healthy fats in the yolk.
+People who are just having the egg whites?
+It’s not a great idea.
 Your brain needs those fats.”

 “Your B vitamins are definitely important for mood,” says Dent.
 “If you’re eating a mainly plant-based diet, you’re getting those B vitamins.”

-If you’re eating too much processed food, that can work to reduce your B vitamin levels, and you can end up being deficient, which in turn can lead to mood disorders.
+If you’re eating too much processed food, that can work to reduce your B vitamin levels.
+You can end up being deficient, which in turn can lead to mood disorders.
 Conversely, a diet high in B vitamins has been found to help protect against depression.

 Get your B from whole foods: whole grains, dark leafy greens, beans and lentils, seeds and nuts, eggs and dairy, citrus fruits, bananas and avocado.
 These foods are also high in fibre, which helps your good gut bacteria to flourish.